Giuseppe Conte: COVID-19 pandemic

 In February 2020, Italy became one of the world's main centres for confirmed cases of COVID-19, a respiratory disease caused by the SARS-CoV-2 virus that was first detected in Wuhan.

 In late January, the government banned all flights from and to China, becoming the first European country to adopt this measure.
 On 22 February, the Council of Ministers announced a bill to contain the COVID-19 outbreak, quarantining more than 50,000 people from 11 different municipalities in Northern Italy.
 Prime Minister Conte stated: "In the outbreak areas, entry and exit will not be provided.
-Suspension of work activities and sport events has already been ordered in those areas."
+Suspension of work activities and sports events has already been ordered in those areas."
 After few days, schools and universities closed in the whole country.

 On 8 March 2020, Prime Minister Conte extended the quarantine to all of Lombardy and 14 other northern provinces, putting more than a quarter of the national population under lockdown.
 On the following day, he announced in a press conference that all measures previously applied only in the so-called "red zones" had been extended to the whole country, putting de facto 60 million people in lockdown.
 He later proceeded to officially sign the executive decree.
 This measure was described as the largest lockdown in human history.

 The lockdown measures, despite being widely approved by public opinion, were also described as the largest suppression of constitutional rights in the history of the republic.
 Nevertheless, Article 16 of the Constitution states that travel restrictions may be established by law for reasons of health or security.

 On 20 March, the Ministry of Health ordered tighter regulations on free movement.
 While on the following day, Conte announced further restrictions within the nationwide lockdown, by halting all non-essential production, industries and businesses, following the rise in the number of new cases and deaths in the previous days.

 On 24 March, in a live-streamed press conference, Conte announced a new decree approved by the Council of Ministers.
-The decree imposed higher fines for the violation of the restrictive measures, and a regulation of the relationship between government and Parliament during the emergency.
-It included also the possibility of reducing or suspending public and private transport, and gave the regional governments power to impose additional restrictive regulations in their Regions for a maximum of seven days before being confirmed by national decree.
+The decree imposed higher fines for the violation of the restrictive measures, and a regulation of the relationship between the government and Parliament during the emergency.
+It also included the possibility of reducing or suspending public and private transport and gave the regional governments the power to impose additional restrictive regulations in their Regions for a maximum of seven days before being confirmed by national decree.
 On 1 April, Conte's government extended the period of lockdown until 13 April.